The Perch, called the European or Common Perch when needed to distinguish from other species of Perch,

 is native to deep lakes and slow-moving rivers of much of Europe and northern Asia.

-The Perch typically grows to 35cm long but the record is 60cm.
+The Perch grows typically to 35cm long but the record is 60cm.
 It is greenish-grey and

 has sharp shines on its dorsal fin, coarse skin and characteristic dark vertical stripes.
 The lower fins are red.